AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 ---
 title: Proxy Server Tool (proxy.jar)
-seo-title: Proxy Server Tool (proxy.jar)
 description: Learn about the Proxy Server Tool in AEM.
-seo-description: Learn about the Proxy Server Tool in AEM.
-uuid: 2fc1df24-8d5a-4be7-83fa-238ae65591b0
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: operations
 content-type: reference
-discoiquuid: ca98dc3c-7056-4cdc-b4d3-23e471da5730
 docset: aem65
 exl-id: 3df50303-5cdd-4df0-abec-80831d2ccef7
 ---
 # Proxy Server Tool (proxy.jar){#proxy-server-tool-proxy-jar}

 The proxy server acts as an intermediate server that relays requests between a client and a server.
-The proxy server keeps track of all the client-server interactions and outputs a log of the entire TCP communication.
+The proxy server tracks all the client-server interactions and outputs a log of the entire TCP communication.
 This lets you monitor exactly what is going on, without having to access the main server.

 You can find the proxy server in the appropriate installation folder: